 Widow's pension: a widow/widower, whose spouse satisfies the relevant contribution conditions on his/her death, is entitled to a Widow/Widower's pension or to a Survivor's pension, whichever is the most beneficial.
 Both are awarded to those persons whose spouse was already in receipt of a Retirement pension or Two-thirds pension.
 Early survivor's pension is awarded to those persons whose spouse was still under retirement age on the date of his/her demise.
 Upon re-marriage, the Widow/Survivors' pension will cease to be granted but will be entitled to a re-marriage pension for a maximum of 260 weeks at the applicable rate of Widow's pension relevant to the contribution average only.
-In 2023, widows benefited from an average additional increase of €3.45 per week in their widow's pension.
+In 2023, widows benefited from an average additional increase of \in 3.45 per week in their widow's pension.
 Additionally, from 2023 onwards, widows are entitled to contributory unemployment, sickness and injury on duty benefits, according to the contributions they paid.
+From 2024, widow's pension is no longer taxable for individuals under the age of 61.